 Salsa is a popular form of social dance that originated in Cuba.
 Salsa dance classes require performing a series of moves with a partner and it’s a great way to get your spouse or friends involved.
 The dance can get vigorous and involves working out special muscle groups that you may not typically use while walking or running.

 Zumba is a dance fitness programme created by Colombian dancer Alberto Perez.
 It involves dance and aerobic movements performed to upbeat music.
 A Zumba programme can incorporate several other styles of dancing such as hip-hop, mambo, merengue, and salsa.
 Many Zumba instructors also add in several fitness movements such as push-ups, squats and plyometric jumps.
-An hour of Zumba can burn up to 500 calories and can help improve total body fitness and coordination.
+Zumba can help burn calories and improve total body fitness and coordination.

 Dancing is a great way to kick start or add to your exercise regime, but remember to perform adequate warm up and cool down exercises to prevent injury, muscle strain or soreness.
 If you haven’t exercised in a long time or have previous injuries, it may be wise to get your doctor’s advice on your physical limitations before commencing on any exercise regime.